-An attack that takes place immediately after a security vulnerability is announced.
-If a user discovers a vulnerability, it might wind up on one or two blogs, and the news travels fast.
-If a software vendor finds it, the tendency is to keep it under wraps until it has a patch to fix it.
-However, in many cases, vendors have to announce the flaw because users may be able to avoid the problem by steering clear of a website or being sure to not open a certain e-mail attachment.
+A malware attack that takes place after it is discovered and before the vendor of the vulnerable software deploys a patch, typically to the OS or Web browser.
+When a vulnerability is discovered by a user, it may wind up on one or two blogs, and the news travels fast.
+If only the software vendor becomes aware of it, the tendency is to keep the problem under wraps until a patch has been created to fix it.
+However, in many cases, vendors announce the flaw because users can then steer clear of the infected website or be sure to avoid opening a certain email attachment.
 See exploit.